MatthewKaes/Perimortem/README.md

 > debug Launch TTX Client

 If you aren't using VSCode you can run `puffer --pipe=<socket>` with any editor that supports LSP over a Unix-domain socket.
-The server source lives in `tetrodotoxin/puffer/lsp`; `tetrodotoxin/lsp` is the VSCode extension.
+The server source lives in `tetrodotoxin/puffer/lsp` with `tetrodotoxin/lsp` being the packaged `Puffer` VSCode extension.

 If you are looking for the Tetrodotoxin spec check out its dedicated [README](https://github.com/MatthewKaes/Perimortem/blob/main/tetrodotoxin/README.md).